moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-20/src/main.rs}}
 ```

-<span class="caption">Listing 18-20: Starting a variable name with an
+<span class="caption">Llistat 18-20: Starting a variable name with an
 underscore to avoid getting unused variable warnings</span>

 Here we get a warning about not using the variable `y`, but we don’t get a